C-Loftus/Princeton-Thesis/doc/main.md

 In this paper, I hope to have shown not only a useful way to implement new methodologies of federated learning and voice accessibility software, but also the next steps for building upon these technologies.
 In this section of the paper I will elaborate more on the next steps and what needs to be done to not only advance this subject matter academically, but also achieve success for everyday users.

-## Connect flwr, vosk, npz, and kaldi
+## Connect `flwr` to more ML Libraries

-Currently, most federated learning frameworks support general purpose machine learning libraries like PyTorch, Keras, and Tensorflow.
-However, as we saw earlier in the paper, this is not the case for higher level toolkits for training specialty models like speech recognition.
-As a result, there is a disconnect between these two ecosystems.
-In the future, if more work is done on uniting them, the model in this paper could perhaps be converted into the Vosk format.
-As we saw with new software like Numen, this format would allow it to be queried in a more flexible way for higher level software.
+Currently, `flwr` and most other federated learning frameworks primarily support general purpose machine learning libraries like PyTorch, Keras, and Tensorflow.
+However, as we saw earlier in the paper, `flwr`'s output format, `.npz` weights,don't directly map to higher level toolkits for training specialty models like speech recognition.
+As a result, there is more work to be done to bridge between these two ecosystems.
+In the future, if more work is done on uniting them, the model in this paper could be converted into the Vosk format, and perhaps be used as a alternative backend for existing accessibility software.

 ## User Studies

 In the future, it would be useful to extend this technical research by seeking out users with disabilities to participate in a user study.
 We would use their sources of Talon data to train up larger and more accurate federated learning models.

+To be able to run more local tests and evaluate the model with larger datasets, it could also be useful to simply collect more raw Talon audio data.
+This would obviously not be in a federated manner, but would be done in such a way to test and prepare for larger federated learning projects.
+If we want to run many different test iterations,that may not be practical, even if we get users to train locally on their own devices.
+During the prototyping process, local centralized to data is still undoubtedly useful

 While this would be a fruitful project, it is also important to clarify why such a project was out of the scope of this paper and thus will be a matter for future work.